 Car Accidents Can Happen

 While property damage is easy to repair, physical and psychological injuries often affect car accident victims for decades afterward.
 One government-funded study finds vehicle accidents are the number one most traumatic life event for U.S. males and the number two most traumatic for females, causing disabling medical conditions like post-traumatic stress syndrome (PTSD), depression and anxiety.
+According to the National Highway Traffic Safety Administration (NHTSA), fatalities per 100 million vehicle miles driven have steadily increased the past couple of years.
+An increase in crash deaths across the United States and the state of Maryland is alarming.
+Seat belt safety and defensive driving can help prevent the increase in fatality rates related to auto accidents.

 Do you know that more than 120,000 auto accidents are reported to police in Maryland every year?
 Or that 50,000 people suffer injuries each year on Maryland roads?
 If you are unfortunate enough to be in one of these accidents, you could have serious physical injuries and financial loss.